 North Sails took a few days to get back to me and they wanted me to call them to discuss my sail.
 I’ll be honest, at this point I had already decided whom I wanted to work with, so I said thank you for getting in touch and moved along.
 Hopefully that won’t come back to bite me!

 I have decided to move forward with Precision Sails.
 I am very impressed with their professionalism, vaste information and knowledge, and they seem eager to help me out.
+They also fit nicely into my expected sail budget.
 Now that I have made a decision and a downpayment, I need to get the measurements done… Part 3 here I come!

 Photo Credit: photo retrieved from https://www.puzzlewarehouse.com/Colorful-Sailboats-on-a-Beach-5800zz.html